telerik/blazor-docs/components/combobox/data-bind.md

 ## Considerations

 The ComboBox component attempts to infer the type of its model and value based on the provided `Data` and initial `Value`.
 This affects the way its [reference is obtained](#component-reference) and what happens [if you can't provide data or a value](#missing-value-or-data).
+Providing a [value that is not in the data source](#value-out-of-range) needs to be taken into account be the app, because the component will not change it.

+### Value Out of Range

+When the `Value` the application provides does not match any of the values present in the `ValueField` of the `Data` collection, the ComboBox component will not change the `Value` or select a new item.
+In the common case, it will show up blank to indicate there is nothing selected from its data.

+If you have set the `Placeholder` and the `Value` matches the `default` value of the type (for example, `0` for an `int` or `null` for an `int?` or `string`), you will see the `Placeholder`.
+A `Value` that is non-`default` will not show the `Placeholder`.

+This behavior applies for both with and without [custom value input]({%slug components/combobox/custom-value%}).

+Handling such "unexpected" values is up to the application - for example, through defensive checks, or through form validation, or by first checking what is present in the data source before setting a new `Value`.

 ### Component Reference